Grovention Tech

 Responsive & Mobile-first Design Importance

-In today’s ever-evolving digital world, people are surrounded by technologies all around.
-Now, people are not confined to desktops only; they’re constantly adopting laptops, tablets, mobile phones, and other devices for accessing websites, especially mobile phones.
+In today’s ever-evolving digital world, your users are surrounded by technologies all around.
+They are not confined to desktops/laptops only; they’re constantly adopting tablets, mobile phones, smartwatches, and other devices for accessing information and content, primarily via mobile phones.

-In the last decade, mobile phones have become an essential part of our lives.
-The rise in smartphone use means the way people access the internet has also evolved from just desktops.
-Therefore, reaching multiple screens and designing a website that drives leads and sales have become businesses’ first and foremost needs.
+In the last decade, smartphones have become an essential part of our lives.
+The rise in smartphone use has changed the way people access the internet.
+Therefore, serving users on multiple screens and designing a website that drives leads and sales have become every businesses’ first and foremost needs.

 Responsive and Mobile-First Website Design: The Concept